crmckenzie/nurture/TASKLIST.md

 - [x] manifests are required.
 - [x] manifests cannot be already released
+- [x] manifest should be associated to the prod environment
+  - [x] merges application versions into a release
-- [ ] merges application versions into the prod environment
+  - [x] merges previously released versions of other applications into the release
+  - [ ] last release should be used when reporting current prod versions
-- [ ] PUT is not allowed
+- [x] PUT is not allowed

 ## GET /releases